Planning-Inspectorate/ODW-Service/README.md

 The following steps outline how to get up and running with this repo on your own system:
 1. Environment access
     1. Github access - if you're reading this repo readme you probably already have this
+    2. Azure DevOps access to the [operational-data-warehouse](https://dev.azure.com/planninginspectorate/operational-data-warehouse) Azure DevOps project
-    2. Azure Portal access - additional access is required to the Azure Portal and the corresponding [Azure Resources in each environment](#environments)
+    3. Azure Portal access - additional access is required to the Azure Portal and the corresponding [Azure Resources in each environment](#environments)
 2. Application Installation - the following desktop applications are optional but provide advantages when working with some of the Azure resources - PINS Azure auth policy is to restrict access to PINS devices only so non-PINS devices will need to be whitelisted to use these
       1. Install [Visual Studio Code](https://code.visualstudio.com/) or equivalent IDE - for editing and commiting code artifacts
       2. Install [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio) - for connecting to Azure SQL instances and managing/commiting data notebooks